shreyansh26/shreyansh26.github.io/_posts/2024-02-18-sora-openai.md

 * Simulating digital worlds - Sora can generate Minecraft videos, wherein it can simultaneously control the player with a basic policy while also rendering the world and its dynamics in high fidelity.

 ---

-A great paper overall, tremendous impact and personally, I had loads to learn from it!

 &nbsp;